AbdulSamad7037/EdTech-Startup-Data-Analysis/README.md

 # EdTech Startup Analysis
 ## Project Objective
-This project involves creating an interactive dashboard to analyze data collected from various EdTech websites, providing actionable insights for an EdTech startup looking to expand its recorded lecture offerings.
+This project is about creating an interactive dashboard to help an EdTech startup analyze data from various platforms and improve its recorded lecture offerings.
+The dashboard will show key information like market trends, user preferences, platform performance, and content gaps.
+With features like filters and comparison tools, it will make it easy for the team to understand the data, make smart decisions, and find opportunities for growth in the EdTech market.